 Why is this important?
 Ninox uses your selections to present printing options for you.
 Let’s do a quick print, then look at our options in more detail.

-Start by making one row active—just select a row and it will turn blue!—and then select the Print icon:
+Start by making one row active—select a row and it turns blue—and then click the Print icon:

 After doing this, the Print screen appears.
-In the upper-right, select the Print icon and then—in the drop-down menu—select either This record or All (x).
+In the upper-right corner, click the Print icon and then—in the drop-down menu—select either This record or All (x).

-Like before, the Print screen appears.
-In the upper-right, select the Print icon and then—in the drop-down menu—select either This record or All (x).
+The Print screen appears.
+In the upper-right corner, click the Print icon and then—in the drop-down menu—select either This record or All (x).

-If you want to print ALL records, just make one row active then select the “All” option; alternatively, you can select every single record in the table.
+- To print all records, make one row active then select All; alternatively, you can select every single record in the table.

-If you want to print SELECTED records, select them by clicking the row numbers and then select the “All” option.
+- To print selected records, select them by clicking the row numbers, then select All (x).

 When printing, you can select paper format and margin values to customize your printouts—note that all measurements are in millimeters.
-In addition, the document width & height fields are auto-populated based on the paper format selection.
+In addition, the document width and height fields are auto-populated based on the paper format selection.

 As we discussed in the last Intermediate tutorial, tables can be referenced with each other to create more ways to integrate information.

 …and here’s the Company form.
-Notice that two events are associated with one company:
+Note that two events are associated with one company:

 In this example, a company can sponsor many events, but an event can only have one company sponsor at a time.

-Here’s what it looks like for the Events and Company tables discussed above:
+Here’s what it looks like for the Events and Company tables mentioned above: